 - The Bible says so.

-No where in the Bible are we told our sins were partially paid for and we’ll need to by our efforts pay for the rest.
+Nowhere in the Bible are we told our sins were partially paid for and we’ll need to by our efforts pay for the rest.
 God is a perfect God and he does perfect things only.
 Whatever he starts he finishes (Phil.1:6).
-The tells us over and over that all our sins are forgiven not some.
-See 1Jn.1:7,9; Col.2:13
+The Holy Bible tells us over and over that all our sins are forgiven not some.
+See 1Jn.1:7, 9; Col.2:13

 - Adam’s sin in the past affected all of us in the future.
 So Christ’s payment for sin in the past affects us in the future.

 This is simple ‘Bible logic’.
 If you agree that truly Adam’s sin in the past affects men today then why is it so hard for you to believe that Christ’s payment for sin in the past cannot be applicable for us in the future.
 Or are you saying Adam’s sin is more powerful than the blood of Christ?